Understanding Dog Anxiety (And How To Help Your Pup Feel Better)

 If your dog has an anxiety disorder, she doesn’t just experience anxious feelings occasionally — she probably has severe or chronic symptoms that need to be addressed by a veterinarian.

-The Dodo reached out to Dr. Jamie Richardson, medical chief of staff at Small Door Veterinary in New York City, and Dr. Cherice Roth, chief veterinary officer at Fuzzy, to learn more about dog anxiety, including what causes it and how to treat it.
+We reached out to Dr. Jamie Richardson, medical chief of staff at Small Door Veterinary in New York City, and Dr. Cherice Roth, chief veterinary officer at Fuzzy, to learn more about dog anxiety, including what causes it and how to treat it.

 What causes anxiety in dogs?